-- (i) A supervisory committee may be reconstituted under the following circumstances: - (a) upon the withdrawal, resignation, incapacitation or disqualification of any member of the supervisory committee; - (b) where the Faculty/Institute/School deems it necessary that a member of the supervisory committee should be replaced; - (c) where the Faculty/Institute/School deems it necessary that additional members are required. - (ii) Re-nomination of the Chairman or any member of the supervisory committee must be made not later than the third semester (Masters degree programmes) or the fifth semester (PhD degree programmes) except where a member of the Supervisory Committee: - (a) has retired or is about to retire; - (b) is on a long leave of absence (for medical or any other reasons);
+- (i) A supervisory committee may be reconstituted under the following circumstances: - (a) upon the withdrawal, resignation, incapacitation or disqualification of any member of the supervisory committee; - (b) where the Faculty/Institute/School deems it necessary that a member of the supervisory committee should be replaced; - (c) where the Faculty/Institute/School deems it necessary that additional members are required. - (ii) Re-nomination of the Chairman or any member of the supervisory committee must be made not later than the third semester (Master's degree programmes) or the fifth semester (PhD degree programmes) except where the Chairman/member of the Supervisory Committee: - (a) has retired or is about to retire; - (b) is on a long leave of absence (for medical or any other reasons); - (c) has resigned from the University; - (d) has become disqualified;

-- (c) has resigned from the University; - (d) has become disqualified; or - (e) has other reasons to withdraw from the supervisory committee as deemed acceptable by the University Graduate Studies Committee or its equivalent. - (iii) Where the original Chairman is replaced, the student is permitted to continue his existing study under the supervision of the new Chairman.
+- (e) has other reasons to withdraw from the supervisory committee as deemed acceptable by the University Graduate Studies Committee or its equivalent; or, - (f) upon request by the faculty in the event of a conflict.